crazycoindev/denariusnodewallet/README.md

 **Live Demo**: Currently unavailable

-Denarius Node Wallet - A NodeJS/MongoDB powered denariusd Web Wallet.
+XHimera Node Wallet - A NodeJS/MongoDB powered denariusd Web Wallet.

 Send and Receive Funds, Create new addresses, View Transactions, Edit your account, and more!